Cyphs/SteamDeckSTR/README.md

 * After running STR Post-Deploy, the game will replace the vanilla launcher (SkyrimSELauncher.exe) with the Skyrim Together Reborn executable.
 * To open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it.
 Alternatively, just temporarily rename them back.
 You can add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings.

+### How to Play Single Player without Uninstalling Everything

+* Run Undo STR
+* Disable Skyrim Together Reborn in Vortex and Deploy in Vortex
+* Play as usual
+* (To activate Skyrim Together Reborn again: re-enable it in Vortex, Deploy if asked, and then run STR Post-Deploy on the Desktop)

 ## Currently Known Issues

 * Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.
 This may prevent you from using the text chat without an external keyboard connected.
+You mgiht also need an external keyboard or remote desktop program at least once to enter a private server's IP address.
+It should be saved in the UI the next time it's launched.

 * The F3 key for the debug UI overlay does not work.
 This may prevent you from using things like the quest debugger as the Party Leader to advance through bugged quests.